East Indiaman: In literature

+Selected examples

 Sailing replicas

 Several East Indiamen have been reconstructed in recent decades.
 Some of these are (semi) permanently moored and can be visited as part of a museum collection.

 In other media

-The 2018 video game Return of the Obra Dinn features an East Indiaman as the fictional vessel, with gameplay requiring players to thoroughly explore a 3D model of the ship and observe its crew's activities.
+The 2018 video game Return of the Obra Dinn features an East Indiaman as the fictional title vessel, with gameplay requiring players to thoroughly explore a 3D model of the ship and observe the crew's activities.

 Empire: Total War features Indiaman as the primary Trading Ship for the European, Indian as well as the United States faction in game.
-Players will move one or many of these ships to "trade nodes" in West or East Africa, Brazil or the East Indies to gain significant trade profit.
+Players move one or several of these ships to "trade nodes" in West or East Africa, Brazil or the East Indies to gain significant trade profit.